Our Mission

 SUPPORTING LOCAL BUSINESSES

-ADA COMPLIANCE – LiNKS provides language and interpreting services to a diverse range of businesses and public agencies to ensure that all individuals have equal access.
+ADA COMPLIANCE – Goodwill provides language and interpreting services to a diverse range of businesses and public agencies to ensure that all individuals have equal access.

-LiNKS SERVED IN 2016 – More than 5,000 individuals were assisted with language and ASL interpreting services through LiNKS in 2016.
+Goodwill SERVED IN 2016 – More than 5,000 individuals were assisted with language and ASL interpreting services through Goodwill in 2016.

 Click here for more information